 Even though it is not the black woman talking, if the white woman has a platform and the ability to tell a story to a large audience, so long as they are ok with it, I do not think it classifies as misrepresentation.
 The maids telling the story don’t actually want to be identified as despite the fact that their rights are important, in this case, they don’t want to risk themselves getting fired.
 In this case, it is more about telling the story than who is telling it, as the idea is to open up the mind of a white population to the experience of a black person.

 I chose to do the Lighthouse Motor Skills Service as I am very passionate about helping people and learning to interact with people from different backgrounds from me.
 In the service, we work with children that have visual and hearing impairments and play games with them.
-Our objectives are to help the children have fun and to be able to develop different skills in order to make the most of our time with the children.
-My Learning Outcomes for this service are LO5 as we will be working collaboratively in order to produce interactive games for the children.
-Additionally, I will be addressing LO2 developing specific skills to learn how to communicate in new ways.
+Our objectives are to help the children have fun and to be able to develop different skills in order to make the most of our time with the children. will be addressing LO2 as I will be developing new skills to learn how to communicate in new ways.
+One example of this is through sign language.
+We have been given several sessions to plan out our activities with the children and we have also been learning basic sign language to make the children feel more comfortable.
+This form of communication is definitely challenging and will require continuos practice which I intend to do.
+Furthermore, there is other important non-verbal communication skills that I must develop.
+For example, presenting myself in a friendly manner, giving off good body language appearing approachable will all enable me to more successfully communicate with the children.

 How do the two stories we read about Michelle Yeoh “represent” her —tell her story in different ways?
 How have the writers’ differing audiences and purposes shaped the telling?